IsmailaSacker/Static-web-app-in-AWS-CI-CD-pipeline/README.md

 This project is divided into six short modules.
 You must complete each module in order before moving on to the next one.

 - Deploy Web App to the cloud storage(S3)
-- Server the Web site on CloudFront
+- Serve the Web site on CloudFront
 - Register a domain and redirect to the web application
 - Set Up Git Repo : Set up a GitHub repository to deploy the web application when changes are made.
 - Implement a CI/CD pipeline using Git and CodePipeline for automatic deployments.